-Donald Lacy championed the work of making "Love Life" the City's official motto in honor the work and vision of his 16- year-old daughter LoEshe' Lacy who was an innocent victim of a shooting in West Oakland on October 20, 1997 in Oakland.
+Donald Lacy championed the work of making "Love Life" the City's official motto in honor the work and

 Building on the initial mantra, Communications and Engagement has worked to identify ways to embody the motto through messaging and communication.
 To activate the "Love Life" motto and more prominently uplift it to be ultimately embraced by the community, the City is working to connect it to the implementation of some of the City's core strategies related to violence prevention and cultural arts.